httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 PROTOCOL_ERROR.

-When the PRIORITY_UPDATE frame applies to a push stream, clients SHOULD provide a Prioritized Stream ID that refers to a stream in the "reserved (remote)" or "half-closed (local)" state.
-Servers can discard frames where the Prioritized Stream ID refers to a stream in the "closed" state.
-Clients MUST NOT provide a Prioritized Stream ID that refers to a push stream in the "idle" state.
+When the PRIORITY_UPDATE frame applies to a push stream, clients SHOULD provide a prioritized stream ID that refers to a stream in the "reserved (remote)" or "half-closed (local)" state.
+Servers can discard frames where the Prioritized stream ID refers to a stream in the "closed" state.
+Clients MUST NOT provide a Prioritized stream ID that refers to a push stream in the "idle" state.
 Servers that receive a PRIORITY_UPDATE for a push stream in the "idle" state MUST respond with a connection error of type PROTOCOL_ERROR.

-If a PRIORITY_UPDATE frame is received with a Prioritized Stream ID of 0x0, the recipient MUST respond with a connection error of type PROTOCOL_ERROR.
+If a PRIORITY_UPDATE frame is received with a prioritized stream ID of 0x0, the recipient MUST respond with a connection error of type PROTOCOL_ERROR.

 Servers MUST NOT send PRIORITY_UPDATE frames.
 If a client receives a